-All too often we see people spend their hard earned money of flowers and vegetable only to have them die due to improper watering.
-In addition, we see a lot a water being wasted by automatic irrigation systems that are improperly configured to water every day, rain or shine.
+All too often we see people spend their hard-earned money on flowers and vegetables only to have them die due to improper watering.
+In addition, we see a lot of water being wasted by automatic irrigation systems that are improperly configured to water every day, rain or shine.

 Water Once A Week

-Automatic irrigation systems should be set to water once a week in the mornings for however long it takes to get 1-2″ of water on your yard, flower beds or garden.
-You can measure you water output by placing an empty container and measuring how much water your are applying.
+Automatic irrigation systems should be set to water once a week in the mornings for however long it takes to get 1-2″ of water on your yard, flower beds, or garden.
+You can measure your water output by placing an empty container and measuring how much water you are applying.

 When in doubt, let ’em dry out!

 If your schedule permits it, try to water in the mornings.
 This allows you to conserve water because you lose less water to evaporation and allows more water to be absorbed into the ground for use later in the week.

 Watering in the afternoon can cause problems with some plants with the sun shining through the water droplets on the leaves.
 The water droplets focus the sun like a magnifying glass and can burn the leaves.

 Watering in the evening also causes problems too.
 Wet foliage at night can lead to foliage disease problems.